 “Given the unemployment numbers, we want to tell Singaporeans that we are rallying like-minded partners to expedite a skills learning employability solution to help them qualify for available jobs and adapt to a changing economy,” said David Yeo, founder and CEO of Kydon Group.

 Yeo said Kydon is using its learning networking disruptor ZilLearn for this initiative.
 ZilLearn offers content creation tools for educators and institutions to digitize courses into targeted learning channels for mobile learning.
-AI and big data capabilities will be provided by job market insight generator JobTech to crawl through more than one billion global job descriptions.
+AI and big data capabilities will crawl through more than one billion global job descriptions.

-In addition to Kydon and JobTech, Singapore’s EduTech Alliance also includes SMU Academy, the professional training arm of the Singapore Management University (SMU); TaF.tc, Singapore’s first Continuing Education & Training (CET) center for the textile and fashion industry; and SkillsFuture SG (SSG), a government agency.
+Kydon participated in Hack-A-Future workshop organized Singapore’s EduTech Alliance that included JobTech, the job insights generator; SMU Academy, the professional training arm of the Singapore Management University (SMU); TaF.tc, Singapore’s first Continuing Education & Training (CET) center for the textile and fashion industry; and SkillsFuture SG (SSG), a government agency.

 “We are excited to contribute to this worthwhile endeavor to help Singapore by leveraging our AI and big data capabilities,” said Wee-Tiong Ang, CEO of JobTech, one of the consortium partners.